cabloy/zova/zova-docs/guide/essentials/component/v-model.md

 - The local variable `modelValue` can achieve two-way binding with the parent component.
 Modifying the value of `modelValue` will trigger the synchronous update of the value bound to the parent component

+### Use v-model

+Next, use the v-model inside the parent component:

 `parent/controller.ts`

 ```typescript